DryPeng/clashT/docs/configuration/getting-started.md

 ### DNS Wildcard Domain Matching

 In some cases, you will need to match against wildcard domains.
-For example, when you're setting up [ClashTTT DNS](/configuration/dns), you might want to match against all subdomains of `localdomain`.
+For example, when you're setting up [ClashT DNS](/configuration/dns), you might want to match against all subdomains of `localdomain`.

-ClashTTT do offer support on matching different levels of wildcard domains in the DNS configuration, while the syntaxes defined below:
+ClashT do offer support on matching different levels of wildcard domains in the DNS configuration, while the syntaxes defined below:

 ::: tip
 Any domain with these characters should be wrapped with single quotes (`'`).
 For example, `'*.google.com'`.